Developer MCP

 promptRequiredThe name of the prompt to retrieve.

-userWishOptionalA free-form description of the functionality to be added, typically the user's last input.
+userWishOptionalA free-form description of the functionality to be added.
+This is usually the user's last input.
 Only applicable for the add-new-graphql-query-with-typescript prompt.

 Available prompts